jmcclin2/up2axisjoystick/README.md

 |  x8, y8      |   0xFFFE (65,534d)    |
 |**Table 1: Region Boundary Raw Count Mapping**|

-The x and y states are determined independently depending on which zone the x,y coordinates lie between when measured.
+The x and y states are determined independently depending on which region the x,y coordinates lie between when measured.
 States corresponding to x will be MIN/MID/MAX variants of LEFT and RIGHT.
 States corresponding to y will be MIN/MID/MAX variants of UP and DOWN.
 When the x,y coordinates lie in the dead zone the CENTERED state is returned.
-The MIN/MID/MAX zones can be thought of as three ranges of joystick deflection.
+The MIN/MID/MAX regions can be thought of as three ranges of joystick deflection.
 MIN represents a joystick delfected just beyond the dead zone of center.
 MID represents a joystick deflected approximately half way through its available travel.
 MAX represents a joystick deflected approximately full travel.

 * MAX Region
   * If x1 <= x_measured < x2 then ```SS_LEFT_MAX``` stick state is returned